-The Company has submitted a total of 538 samples from two of the three drill holes to ALS Canada laboratories in Ontario, and expects to receive the final geochemical data sometime in August, Q2;

-Also.
-The Company has submitted the entirety of the 461 m intersection of rare earth elements (REE) in Hole 013 at Hecla-Kilmer to the SGS Lakefield facility in Ontario for mineralogy, metallurgy and beneficiation studies, with results expected sometime in the fall.
+Three drill holes were completed in May for a total of 1,035 metres.
+The Company submitted a total of 538 samples from two of the three drill holes to ALS Canada laboratories in Ontario for geochemical analyses.
+Also, the Company submitted the 361 m core of the 461 m intersection of continuous rare earth element (REE) mineralization starting from surface in Hole 013 to the SGS Lakefield facility in Ontario for mineralogy, metallurgy and beneficiation studies.